Hema maps

-Hema maps is an Australian based mapping, navigation and publishing company.
-Their company headquarters is located at Eight Mile Plains, Brisbane, Queensland.
-Hema maps is a private limited company with shareholders.
+Hema Maps is an Australian-based mapping, navigation and publishing company.
+Their company headquarters is located at Braeside, Victoria.
+Hema Maps is a private limited company with shareholders.

-The company name Hema was decided upon by incorporating the first two letters of the names of the company’s founders – Henry and Margaret Boegheim.
+The company name Hema was decided upon by incorporating the first two letters of the names of the company's founders – Henry and Margaret Boegheim.
 Rob Boegheim replaced company founders Henry and Margaret Boegheim as Managing Director in 2007.

 History

 Originally titled Hema Charts & Laminating, the business began as a laminating business that sold marine charts via bait and tackle shops throughout South East Queensland in 1983.
-The company’s first creation was a map of Rockhampton.
+The company's first creation was a map of Rockhampton.